-IMPORTANT NOTE: Starting the engine with the ECU override switch ON will not allow the engine to shut down properly using the Engine STOP/RESET Button.
+IMPORTANT NOTE: Starting the engine with the ECU override switch ON will not allow the engine to shut down properly using the Engine STOP Button.
 This must only be used when the engine is OFF.

-See Genset Controller for location of the ECU override switch.
+The ECU override switch is located behind the controller panel.
 This toggle switch powers up the ECU without having to start the engine.
 Use the ECU override switch to turn the ECU OFF.
 If the unit needs to be shut down immediately, use the emergency stop switch.
 See Emergency Stop Switch.